Skip to content

 • do_not_cancel: (Optional) If True then scancel will not be called.
 This is useful for testing only.
 In this case, one should call the alert with --email --no-emails-to-users.
 Default: False

-• warnings_to_admin: (Optional) If False then warning emails will not be sent to admin_emails.
-Only cancellation emails will be sent.
-Default: True
+• warnings_to_admin: (Optional) If True then warning emails (in addition to cancellation emails) will be sent to admin_emails.
+This is useful for testing.
+Default: False

 • admin_emails: (Optional) List of administrator email addresses that should receive the warning and cancellation emails that are sent to users.

-Note that jobs are not cancelled after exactly cancel_minutes since the alert is only called every N minutes via cron or another scheduler.
+Jobs are not cancelled after exactly cancel_minutes or sliding_cancel_minutes since Slurm jobs can start at any time and the alert is only called every N minutes via cron or another scheduler.
 The same is true for warning emails.

-In Jobstats, a GPU is said to have 0% utilization if all of the measurements made by the NVIDIA exporter are zero.
+In Jobstats, a GPU is said to have 0% utilization if all of the measurements made by the NVIDIA exporter over a given time window are zero.
 Measurements are typically made every 30 seconds or so.
-For the actual value see SAMPLING_PERIOD in config.py for Jobstats.
+For the actual value at your institution see SAMPLING_PERIOD in config.py for Jobstats.

 Example Configurations